 Eat well, sleep well

 Look after yourself by adopting a healthy diet and ensure you're getting plenty of sleep every night.
 Avoid alcohol if you can and save it for special occasions.
 Alcohol is a depressant, so although you think it makes you feel better after a stressful day, it'll make you feel worse.
 Alcohol also disrupts sleep, and you'll feel terrible the next day.
 Eat well, drink lots of water and get a good night's rest.
 Leave the alcohol to the weekends.
 Or consider quitting it for good.
-Check out The Dry Dispatch for some sober inspiration.

 Get out and about